 - ½ teaspoon black pepper freshly ground

-- 1 medium boneless pot roast about 4 to 5 pounds
+- 1 medium boneless pot roast about 3 to 4

 - 2 cups water

 - 2 tablespoons ketchup

 - 2 small bay leaves

 - 2 large cloves garlic smashed and peeled